The best workshop I have attended so far and I’ve done eight! Everything was relevant – completely spot on.Teacher / Tutor

 Richard also shows how, by working with the ‘givens’ of human nature, and ensuring that sound knowledge of how people really function is applied intelligently to teenagers, you can speed up progress, reduce anti-social behaviour and teen depression, and bring young people real benefits.

-At the end of the day you will find yourself more empowered to respond effectively to each individual’s needs, temperament and learning style, whilst avoiding the emotional pitfalls of working in stressful situations.
+At the end of the day you will find yourself more empowered to respond effectively to each individual’s needs and temperament, whilst avoiding the emotional pitfalls of working in stressful situations.

 Such a realistic and logical approach – it's given me lots of ideas for working with a variety of people, not just teenagers!Probation Officer